 -And therein lies a story...

-See, it came to pass that on a visit, she and I were alone in the house when, on an episode of Bernstein Bears we were watching, some bad older boys were doing Halloween scaring stuff -and of course that upset her badly- so I explained Halloween was pretend and fake -I kept repeating that, and I proved it- I carved a jack-o’-lantern face in an apple in front of her, made a spider out of wire and chewed up toilet paper and showed her how to make a lame Halloween ghost out of a balloon and a blanket - just like the bad boys had used.
+See, it came to pass that on a visit, she and I were alone in the house when, on an episode of Bernstein Bears we were watching, some bad older boys were doing Halloween scaring stuff -and of course that upset her badly- so I explained Halloween was pretend and fake -I kept repeating that, and I proved it- I carved a jack-o’-lantern face in an apple in front of her, improvised a spider out of wire and chewed up toilet paper pulp and showed her how to make a lame Halloween ghost out of a balloon and a blanket and string- that last, just like the bad boys had used.
 I’ve always understood that that was the end of awkward incidents involving fear of jack-o’-lanterns/pumpkins, and made October habitable again for her family…

 She certainly remembered it and thought it helped; something like a six months to a year later –we lived in different states at the time and didn’t see each other often- she asked me to carve her a skull (her latest phobia, what with a certain pirate movie series successful enough that you couldn't take her anywhere without running into Johnny Depp and associated symbols making for a real problem) out of an apple, and this not ten minutes before they went home, or I’d have done it.